J-coen/git-test/READEME.md

-This is James' first git porject!
+This is James' first git project!